 Alan is a solicitor of the Senior Courts of England and Wales (non-practising) and is currently a senior external examiner at the University of Law.

 Alisa is an experienced post-graduate law tutor and examiner.
-Prior to joining Kaplan Altior as Business Development Director, she wrote examination papers and assessed candidates taking the Qualified Lawyers’ Transfer Scheme (QLTS).
+Prior to joining Altior as Business Development Director, she wrote examination papers and assessed candidates taking the Qualified Lawyers’ Transfer Scheme (QLTS).

 Alisa began her career as a Banking and Finance lawyer, taking a position at Allen & Overy on qualification where she worked on large, high profile cross border transactions.
-After deciding that partnership wasn't for her, she moved to Linklaters LLP where she designed, implemented and delivered legal and skills training to the global banking and finance teams.
+After deciding that partnership was not for her, she moved to Linklaters LLP where she designed, implemented and delivered legal and skills training to the global banking and finance teams.

 Andrea is a UK qualified lawyer, who develops and delivers technical and skills training programmes to a broad range of commercial clients and law firms.